JellyTitan/Sofle-Pico/README.md

 - flush cutters to trim diode legs
 - masking, kapton or electrical tape
 - isopropyl-alcohol for cleaning
-- screwdriver
-- 1.5mm hex key for the set screw on the encoder knob
 - multimeter for troubleshooting

 ## Build Guide / Assembly steps